-Sam will always confirm receipt of your proposal and presentation.
+Mike will always confirm receipt of your proposal and presentation.

 If he hasn't emailed you back within a day, or you received an away message telling you when to expect a reply,

-please try contacting him again.
+please try contacting her again.

 Prepare a presentation to be given at the BUCNI Project Presentation you registered for.